 The new Digitimer 8 Channel D400 has been added to their line of AC mains noise eliminators which now includes the original Hum Bug single channel as well as a 2 and 4 channel version.
 Digitimer D400 AC mains noise eliminators have many applications including whole animal research, in vitro electrophysiology setups and in a clinical neurophysiology environment and are supplied with Windows PC software that acts as a virtual control panel for the instrument.

-The new Digitimer D400 is not a 60Hz (or 50Hz) noise filter.
-With a traditional notch filter, experimental recordings can suffer from the degradation resulting from shifts in phase, frequency loss, errors in amplitude, shifts in direct current, etc. The D400 eliminates only 60Hz electrical interference (including harmonics) without changing the experiment’s signal.
+Digitimer mains noise eliminators are not 60Hz (or 50Hz) noise filters.
+With a traditional notch filter, experimental recordings can suffer from the degradation resulting from shifts in phase, frequency loss, errors in amplitude, shifts in direct current, etc. The D400 eliminates only 60Hz (or 50Hz) electrical interference (including harmonics) without changing the experiment’s signals.
 Thus, the resulting results are pure and unadulterated.

 The D400 has different templates for each channel.
 So, it’s possible to use the D400 with different set ups in a laboratory.
 Keep in mind, however, that the D400 has a couple of functions that are applied globally to all channels at the same time but these can be bypassed by using the included virtual software.
 Refer to the user’s manual for additional information.

 Lastly, there are other thoughtful design elements included in all D400s that make it even more user-friendly to use in any research laboratory including;